HarshitKaushik/java-cheat-sheet/README.md

 }
 ```
 #### Important Access Things to Remember
-A sub class trying to access through reference/instance variables, will have the same access as a normal class (non sub class).
+A sub-class trying to access through reference/instance variables, will have the same access as a normal class (non sub-class).
 Access modifiers cannot be applied to local variables
 #### Access Modifiers Example
 Let's consider the following class with variables and methods declared with all 4 access modifiers: